HughG/holygradle-plugins/developer-readme.md

 ```
  - You can also run `gw versionInfo` to get a complete list of version numbers.

+# Diagnosing suspected plugin problems found in gradle scripts

+## clone/update the plugins
+## if necessary, follow the "getting started" steps detailed above
+## add your println/log entries to the plugins for helping to diagnosing the problem
+## use "gw -PnoIntegTest pubPR" to build.
+This by-passes integration tests (which would fail with your added printlns).
+This will default to publishing <user>-SNAPSHOT
+## now to force the user's build script to use the snapshots you've just published, set the property "systemProp.holygradle.pluginsSnapshotsUser=<user>" in your %GRADLE_USER_HOME%/gradle.properties file.
+## before fixing, try to add a new integration test that replicates the issue, to help verify the fix and prevent future regression

 # Documentation
 Some documentation is on the BitBucket wiki, but we're experimenting with building static HTML pages using AsciiDoc, to
 provide code syntax highlighting and diagrams using GraphViz.